rsdmu/gatsby-starter-delog/_data/blog/2020-02-21-hello-world-the-remark-kitchen-sink.md

 template: BlogPost
 path: /remark-kitchen-sink
 date: 2020-02-21T12:12:25.364Z
-title: 'Hello World: The remark Kitchen Sink'
+title: >-
+  The role of land use and vitality in fostering gender equality in urban public
+  parks: The case of Kabul city, Afghanistan
-thumbnail: /assets/image-6.jpg
+thumbnail: /assets/img_40siton.jpeg
 ---
 # h1 Heading 8-)